-DRIVER'S AND CO-PILOT'S SEATS - ISRI (OPTIONAL)
+ISRI DRIVER'S AND NAVIGATOR'S SEATS (OPTIONAL)

-Two distinct ISRI model driver's and co-pilot's seats may be supplied with your vehicle: both with a sophisticated air suspension system, one being pneumatically operated, while the other is electrically operated.
+Two distinct ISRI model driver's and navigator's seats may be supplied with your vehicle: both with a sophisticated air suspension system, one being pneumatically operated, while the other is electrically operated.
 Both seats may be equipped with lumbar supports, heated cushions and adjustable armrests.
-Seats can be adjusted to the desired driving position by following the instructions listed below:
+Seats can be adjusted to the desired driving position by following the instructions listed below.